hazelcast/hazelcast-cpp-client/README.md

 See the [Hazelcast IMDG Reference Manual](http://docs.hazelcast.org/docs/latest/manual/html-single/index.html#getting-started) for more information on setting up the clusters.

 ## 1.3.
 Downloading and Installing

+Note: If you want to compile the library for your specific environment rather than using the release binary, see section [Reproducing Released Libraries From Source](#82-reproducing-released-libraries).

 Download the latest Hazelcast C++ client library from [Hazelcast C++ Client Website](https://hazelcast.org/clients/cplusplus/).
 You need to download the zip file for your platform.
 For Linux and Windows, 32- and 64-bit libraries exist.
 For MacOS, there is only 64-bit version.